 How Do You Know it’ll Come Out Nice?

-Look at other designs your jeweler has created to see what the finished details will probably look like.
+Look at the other designs that your jeweler has created, to see what the finished details of your ring will probably look like.

 Details that Come Later

-It doesn’t show you the magic of your ring.
+It doesn’t show you the magic of your finished ring.

 What About Barb?